Category Archives: Publishing

 The Rise of Cloud-based Software in Publishing

 Cloud-based computing is one of the more recent technological advancements and has become an accepted standard practice in many businesses.
 Without even realizing it, a lot of the common tasks that businesses use on platforms like Salesforce.com, operate on cloud-based standards, as data storage and management are handled by off-site server farms rather than by the company’s own local servers or hard drives.
 There are countless use cases for publishers who are considering migrating portions of their business practices to the cloud.
-This rise in traction and popularity of Cloud technology in the publishing industry can be attributed to its numerous advantages.
+This rise in traction and popularity of Cloud technology in the publishing industry, particularly in digital publishing software development, can be attributed to its numerous advantages.

 Accessibility and Collaboration: Cloud-based software allows publishers to access their tools and applications from anywhere with an internet connection, enabling remote work and collaboration.
 Teams can collaborate in real-time, share and edit documents, and streamline workflows, regardless of their physical location.